-A: Property damage is the obvious one, “but it’s not just the brick-and-mortar,” says Patrick.
+A: Property damage is the obvious one, “but it’s not just the brick-and-mortar,” says Peter.
 Aside from fire, water damage and other major dangers, there’s also the potential loss of rental income.
 “If your business can’t be up and running, what is that cost to you?”

 There’s also general liability: prepare for common slips, trips and falls, but don’t forget about the actions of your employees.
 “Wrongful detainment, negligence and vicarious liability should be addressed in your policy.” says Ed.

 Environmental concerns arising from new or historical pollution events (i.e., seepage, spill or migration of fuel oil) and cyber threats are other ways commercial owners can get hit hard.

 Q: What loss prevention measures should every business owner take immediately?

 A: We recommend implementing these strategies as soon as possible to mitigate the loss:

 - Install fire and water/leak detection systems, connected so that authorities are notified right away